mdcryptonfts/farm-partner-ui/README.md

 ## Build Process

-This app is build with React 18.
+This app is built with React 18.
 To build the app, download the latest release and then run the following commands.

 - `npm install`
 - `npm run build`